Do You Skip a Mortgage Payment When You Refinance?

 Depending on the circumstances, a forbearance period may last up to 12 months.
 After it ends, you’ll need to bring your mortgage current by paying what’s owed in a lump sum or through a repayment plan.
 You may also qualify for a loan modification.

 4 tips for finding your best mortgage refinance offer

 If you’re ready to get a better mortgage product by refinancing, keep the following tips in mind to get the best offer for your situation.

 Check with your current mortgage lender.
 Start by getting a quote from your existing mortgage lender.
 That quote can serve as a baseline before you gather others.
 Remember, you can save thousands by shopping around for a mortgage.
 Recent LendingTree research shows that someone who got a mortgage rate that was 1.03% lower than their competition saved nearly $50,000 in interest on a $300,000 loan over the course of 30 years.

 Ask for lender referrals.
 Reach out to family, friends and colleagues for mortgage lender recommendations.
 Check lender reviews.
-You can also compare refinance offers online to identify the best offer possible.
+You can also compare refinance offers online to identify your best offer possible.
 Remember to factor in the interest rate, annual percentage rate and closing costs.
 Here are more tips to help you choose the right mortgage lender.

 Find your break-even point.
 Take a look at how long you plan on staying in the property.
 Although refinancing can give you a lower interest rate and smaller monthly payment, there are refinancing costs that might offset those savings.
 If it costs you several thousand dollars to refinance your mortgage, it might not make sense to go through with the transaction if you plan on moving next year.
 Be sure you’ll stay in your home longer than the amount of time it will take you to recoup what it costs you to refinance.